matus-chochlik/eagine-core/doc/howto/openssl.rst

   pkcs11-tool --module /usr/lib/softhsm/libsofthsm2.so --token eagine --login --list-objects

-A self-signed certificate for the CA, using the key stored in the security module `eagine` can be done with the following command:
+A self-signed certificate for the CA, using the key stored in the security module `eagine` can be done with the following command (omitting the `-subj` parameter will let you specify the certificate subject info on the standard input, as with previous commands):

 ::

-  openssl req -new -x509 -days 365 -subj '/CN=EAGine certificate authority' -sha512 -engine pkcs11 -keyform engine -key "pkcs11:token=eagine;object=ca" -out ca.crt
+  openssl req -new -x509 -days 3650 -subj '/CN=EAGine certificate authority' -sha512 -engine pkcs11 -keyform engine -key "pkcs11:token=eagine;object=ca" -out ca.crt

 The information on the certificate can be printed by doing:

 ::

-  openssl x509 -in oglplus-ca.crt -text
+  openssl x509 -in ca.crt -text

 Generating a user private key with signed certificate
 -----------------------------------------------------